HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 Overall, 39.3% of sites tested used sufficiently sized mobile tap targets.
 Tap target adoption was consistent across domain rank groupings.
 This is a slight increase from 2020, which saw 36.31% of tap targets properly sized.

-#### Zoom and Scaling
+#### Zoom and scaling

 The Viewport meta element is important to inform a browser how to lay out the page on a users device.
 It's also possible to configure this by adding the user-scalable="no" or a small maximum-scale: parameter to prevent totally, or limit the ability for users to zoom in on the content.
 On mobile devices, this is commonly pinch zooming.

-Preventing the ability to zoom in is an issue for low vision users, and is [something that would fail](https://dequeuniversity.com/rules/axe/3.3/meta-viewport) the WCAG 2.0 guidance.
+Preventing the ability to zoom in is an issue for low vision users, and is <a hreflang="en" href="https://dequeuniversity.com/rules/axe/3.3/meta-viewport">something that would fail</a> the WCAG 2.0 guidance.

-Disappointingly, **29.4%** of mobile page loads  fail this requirement, and contained a viewport that prevented zooming, this is a slight improvement over the **30.7%** (source: [2020 Web Almanac Accessibility Chapter](https://almanac.httparchive.org/en/2020/accessibility#zooming-and-scaling))
+Disappointingly, **29.4%** of mobile page loads  fail this requirement, and contained a viewport that prevented zooming, this is a slight improvement over the **30.7%** (source: [2020 Web Almanac Accessibility Chapter](../en/2020/accessibility#zooming-and-scaling))

 Things look even worse when looking at the usage by domain ranking.